nzakas/understandinges6/manuscript/02-Functions.md

 }
 ```

-Since destructuring assignment throws an error when the right side expression evaluates to `null` or `undefined`, the same is true with the third argument isn't passed.
+Since destructuring assignment throws an error when the right side expression evaluates to `null` or `undefined`, the same is true when the third argument isn't passed.

 You can work around this behavior by providing a default value for the destructured parameter: